Is the Church building closed to the public? When will First Baptist return for public worship services?

 What is being made available for Children and Youth?

 Our Pastor for Children, Youth and Families will connect through multiple avenues.
 A YouTube channel has been developed and may be subscribed to at FBCdsm Children, Youth & Families.
 Pastor Emily also connects through social media platforms and through email.
 These collectively provide activities, encouragement, support and study opportunities for our next generations.
-Pastor Emily will also provide a Children’s Sermon for each week’s online worship.
+Pastor Emily also provides a Children's Sermon for each week's online worship.
+Never miss a lesson or hunt for a link: subscribing to receive weekly CYF Updates.

 Is it possible for me to make a financial contribution to the Church?